azarketa/Thermodynamics-theoretical-pills/source/11_Specific_heats.md

 These two situations — constant volume and constant pressure — are the most fundamental experimental settings for studying the relation between **heat input** and **temperature variation**, since they can be realized with simple, well-controlled apparatuses.

-:::{admonition} Note: why experimental feasibility matters
+:::{note} Note: why experimental feasibility matters
-:class: note, dropdown
+:class: dropdown

 The relevance of these two constraints lies in the fact that they can be practically achieved and precisely controlled.
 A rigid container naturally enforces constant volume, while a piston–cylinder exposed to the atmosphere maintains constant pressure.
 This experimental feasibility allows direct measurement of how much heat is required to change a substance’s temperature under each condition — making $c_v$ and $c_p$ measurable, reproducible, and physically meaningful properties.
 :::